Manual of authority, key cosiderations

 August 24, 2022

-What activities should become part of delegation of authority and what should be the purview of procedures is a key question that is encountered by anyone who develops delegation of authority.
-Based on my experience, following are the key set of rules that should be considered:
+Deciding on key business activities to be included or excluded in MoA is a key questions encountered by anyone who develops manual of authority.
+Based on my extensive experience in developing MoA and reviewing corporate governance review following are the key set of rules that should be considered:

 Activities crossing functional and departmental boundaries

-Any significant activity which crosses departmental or functional boundaries should be stated in the manual of authority.
+Any significant activity which crosses departmental or functional boundaries should not be stated in the manual of authority.
+On the contrary any activity which does not cross departmental or functional boundaries should be managed through departmental procedures; which can be approved by the Functional Head or CEO of the the organization.

-The activity should represent significant activity which can be accepted or rejected.
-This implies that procedural activities which are routine in nature and does not require explicit approval should not included in the delegation of authority.
+The second key rule which determines if you should include the activity in MoA is - the activity should represent an activity which can be accepted or rejected.
+This implies that an element of review, judgement and prudence must be exercised by the person reviewing and approving the activity.
+Procedural activities which are routine in nature and does not require explicit approval should not included in MoA.

 Only key activities having significant operational and financial impact